Syntax3rror404/LIFVR-Docs/introduction.md

 5. **Others**:
     *   LuminaVRFunctionlibrary (a function library with useful functions you cann access in blueprints directly)

-**Note**: At the moment there is no full body avatar, but that as well as teleportation and a stabbing system will be the next features to be implemented in the framework.
+**Note**: At the moment, there is no full body avatar, but that, along with teleportation and a stabbing system, will be the next features to be implemented in the framework.

 The most important classes and components will be explained in more detail in the main part of this documentation.